lshep/HubWork/HubValidation/README.md

 3. **ValidateEndpoints.R** Using resource download url check if available.
 This may have false positives if server does not allow HEAD request.
        Produces: **ehresults.RData** and  **ahresults.RData**

+   **ValidateEndpointV2.R** Second attempt at this step but using EHid/AHid
+     (incomplete. still work in progress)

 4. **InvestigateBadEndpoints.R** Manual investigation of failures from ValidateEndpoints.R